 To park at 422 E. 9th Street gravel lot, you will need to download the park mobile app, pick zone #96422, and put the space number.
 There is no pay station in this lot.

 Visitors are encouraged to take advantage of light rail options when visiting Center City.
 Center City is a half a block from the 9th Street Station.
 Free parking is available at nine of the eleven light rail Park and Ride locations.
 Sugar Creek Station and Scaleybark Park and Ride locations are the closest to 9th Street Station.
 Standard CATS rates apply.

 Event organizers will be notified if any changes are made.

 Faculty & Staff:

-Faculty & Staff who have purchased a permit other than a full access pass, are not eligible for a Center City decal and will need to pay to park in the surrounding area.
-There are a few metered spaces on the street that are valid for up to two hours.
-The closest parking deck is two blocks away at 7th Street Station.
-Rates vary by day.
+Faculty & Staff who have purchased a permit other than a full access pass, are not eligible to park at Center City and will need to pay to park in the surrounding area.
+There are a few metered spaces on the street that are valid for up to two hours but there is pay to park options near by.